shorebirdtech/website/src/pages/blogs/patch-signing-beta.md

 One of our goals is that Shorebird should be the default for all users of Flutter.
-To do that, using Shorebird needs to be a strict upgrade from default Flutter and never worse than not using it.
-This includes ensuring that Shorebird is always helping with the security and privacy of your application, never the other way around.
+To do that, using Shorebird needs to be a strict upgrade from default Flutter.
+This includes ensuring that Shorebird is always helping with the security and privacy of your application.

 Today we're announcing another layer of security for Shorebird: patch signing.
 Patch signing allows you to cryptographically sign updates to your app